aleksejalex/Q-Tube/README.md

  - GUI looks good *both* on Windows and Linux (thanks to Qt6)

 ## How to run?
 Run Python script `qtube.py` in directory `source`.
-Be sure you have installed all libraries from `requrements.txt` On Windows, you can run `.exe` file without any installation (for download in [Release section of repo](https://github.com/aleksejalex/Q-Tube/tags))
+Be sure you have installed all libraries from `requirements.txt`.

+On Windows, you can run `.exe` file without any installation (for download in [Release section of repo](https://github.com/aleksejalex/Q-Tube/tags)).

 ## What can you do if you like Q-Tube?
 You are highly welcome to: